NISystemsEngineering/rfmx-signal-creator/README.md

 - [5G NR](/Source/Plugins/NrPlugin)

+# Installation

+The best way to install is by adding the release feed to NI Package Manager.
+This way, NI Package Manager will automatically notify you when updates are available.
+Alternatively, you can manually download the latest packages.
+In both cases, you can find up-to-date installation instructions and the latest verision from the [Releases section](../../releases/latest).

 # Usage

-1) Install the latest NI Package from the [Releases section](../../releases/latest).

-2) Do one of the following to launch the program and show the help screen with the list of arguments and examples.
+1) Do one of the following to launch the program and show the help screen with the list of arguments and examples.
     - Search for "NI-RFmx Signal Creator" from the Windows Start Menu, or select it from National Instruments >> NI-RFmx Signal Creator
     - From the command prompt, launch the program from *C:\Program Files (x86)\National Instruments\Shared\NI-RFmx Signal Creator\RFmxSignalCreator.exe*.

-3) Pass the utility one or more supported waveform configuration files.
+2) Pass the utility one or more supported waveform configuration files.
 For each file that can be parsed by a plugin, a TDMS file containing the NI-RFmx signal configuration will be created.

-4) Using either the NI-RFmx Soft Front Panel or RFmx Instr API, load the signal configuration TDMS file and begin analyzing your waveform.
+3) Using either the NI-RFmx Soft Front Panel or RFmx Instr API, load the signal configuration TDMS file and begin analyzing your waveform.